 Answer: A Formulary is a list of preferred medications put together by the Neighborhood Health Association Nexus Pharmacy to help all NHA patients’ access quality, cost effective medications.
 Some prescription drug benefit plans use a Formulary also.
-Talk to your NHA doctor or the Cordelia Martin pharmacist for more information on your medications.
+Talk to your NHA doctor or the Nexus pharmacist for more information on your medications.

 What does “Generic Drugs” mean?

 Answer: Generic Drugs are medications that contain the same active ingredients in the same amounts as brand-name products, although generics may be a different color, shape, or size; generic drugs are medications that have been approved by the Food and Drug Administration (FDA) as safe and effective.
 A generic drug can be substituted for a brand-name drug by your doctor.

 Do you see patients who have no insurance?